 A burn is caused by dry heat – by an iron, hair straighteners, or even a hot radiator.
 A scald is caused by something wet, such as a hot bath or cup of tea.
 Both should be treated in the same way.

 Burns and scalds can be very painful but remember, the amount of pain your child feels isn't always related to how serious the burn is.
 A very serious burn may cause:

 - First, move your child away from the heat source to stop the burning.

-- Remove any clothing or jewellery that are near the burn, including babies' nappies, but don't move anything that's stuck to the skin
+- Remove any clothing or jewellery that are near the burn, including babies' nappies.
+Don't move anything that's stuck to the skin.

-- Make sure they keep warm – you could use a blanket.
-Take care not to rub it against the burnt area
+- Make sure your child stays warm.
+You could use a blanket but take care not to rub it against the burnt area.

 - When running the bath, put the cold water in first and then top it up with hot water.
 Test the temperature using your elbow before you put your baby or toddler in.

 - Never leave your child alone in the bath.